Erronbc/Final/README.md

 # Yuniyev Khazbulat IT2-2104
-#ATTENTION# My final project is designed as a Mobile Web App, not adapted for large screens, view it in 320 px ideally
+#ATTENTION# My final project is designed as a Mobile Web App, not adapted for large screens, view it in 320 px ideally (inspect code > responsive)

 -npm run dev